Nerxxy/Minecraft-Speedrun-Axis-Command/README.md

-# axis-command
-Minecraft Speedrun Axis JSON
+# Axis JSON for Minecraft Speedruning

+To use this command:
+Nightbot: !addcom